ojhaujjwal/currency-converter-php/README.md

 ## Why Use It

-* Reliable Rate, Uses Yahoo API
+* Reliable Rate, Uses [fixer.io](http://fixer.io/) API
-* Caching of rate, to avoid connecting to Yahoo again and again
+* Caching of rate, to avoid connecting to fixer.io again and again
-* Conversion without curreny code(from country code)
+* Conversion without currency code(from country code)

 ## Requirements